-Your client onboarding process will vary a bit in this step, depending on who holds the contract.
+Your customer onboarding process will vary a bit in this step of the template, depending on who holds the contract.
 Sometimes, your client's company has an NDA or contract from the legal team that they want you to sign.
 If that's the case, you have to wait for the client to initiate this step—or nudge them to do so.

 I highly recommend automating your contracts.
 Take a look at Zapier's list of the best eSignature apps for some suggestions on the best apps to use, and then manage the signature process automatically: you can easily set up automations to prepare documents for new clients, send follow-up emails, get alerts for completed signatures, and more.

 And even if your app of choice saves the contracts within its system, make sure you save copies of all agreements in your client/project management app as well.

 Doing a little bit of administrative work upfront gets you set up to get paid on time.

 Similar to your legal onboarding tasks, your financial steps might vary based on the client.
 For example, you likely have your own accounting or invoice software to manage, but you might need to work within your client's payment platform of choice.

 There might also be tax tasks to manage, like sending a W-9.
 And you'll want to have a central location where you log agreed-upon rates for clients (if there's any variation).
 If you require a deposit or payment upfront, now is the time to set that up, too.